D-Sensei/Freshie/README.md

 - **Consistency beats intensity.** 3 focused hours daily is better than 10 hours once a week.
 - **Take notes by hand.** It builds retention that passive watching never will.
-- **Build small projects.** After Phase 2, try to build something — anything.
+- **Build small projects.** After Phase 2, try to build something: anything.
 A calculator, a to-do list, a quiz app.
 - **Do not compare your progress** to others.
 Everyone's pace is different.
+- **Do Projects -> Learn github -> Post your Project Here**

 ---